ptolmachev/flower_classification/README.md

 ```

 #### Results and ideas for improvement
-The resulting model were trained for 1.5 hour on the dataset and achieved 95% accuracy on the validation dataset: it is pretty accurate, but of course one can always do better!
+The resulting model were trained for 1.5 hour on the dataset and achieved **95% accuracy** on the validation dataset: it is pretty accurate, but, surely, one can always do better!

 - To improve the accuracy, one can apply the gradient update not only to the last fully-connected layer of the network but to the several layers preceding the final output.